dbikiel/cleaningdata/README.md

-# Project 1 for Gettind and Cleaning Data
+# Project 1 for Getting and Cleaning Data

-This repo containsthe analysis script and the Code Book
+This repo contains the analysis script and the Code Book